consensusnetworks/casimir/contracts/ethereum/README.md

 #### Distributed Key Generation

 The manager contract bootstraps validators for Casimir SSV by trustlessly distributing key shares to operators using the [rockx-dkg-cli](https://github.com/RockX-SG/rockx-dkg-cli).
 The Casimir SSV key generation server is distributed by Chainlink nodes, which respond to requests from the contract.

+#### Fees

+The contract charges a small fee for each deposit (and some amount TBD in reward distribution) to fund the contract's operations.
+The fee is a percentage of the total amount deposited or distributed, and is calculated as follows:

+$$Fee=\frac{Amount\timesFeeRate}{100}$$

+Where:

+- $Amount$ is the total amount deposited or distributed.
+- $FeeRate$ is the fee rate, which is set to 0.2% (2/1000) in the contract.
+This is currently hardcoded to take 0.1% each for LINK and SSV fees.

+#### Operators

+SSV operators are responsible for running validators for Casimir SSV.
+Operators can be added to the contract by any user with a small deposit of ETH for slashing collateral (amount TBD, see [Fees](./README.md#fees)).
+Operators are selected by a formula that emphasizes decentralization (TBD) as new validators are required.

+Operators will need to follow the [node onboarding process from RockX](https://github.com/RockX-SG/rockx-dkg-cli/blob/main/docs/dkg_node_installation_instructions.md) to participate in DKG make their node available to new validator selections.
+Operator performance is monitored by Chainlink nodes, which can remove operators and reshare validators if performance is poor for an extended period of time (TBD).

+Todo @elizyoung0011 - we should add your details about operator selection and performance monitoring thresholds.

 #### Oracles